FredHowden/nextIntl-setup/readme.md

 - **Server-side text loading** on first render, even for client components.
 - **No prop drilling** required.

-go inside version and run
+## Getting Started

+Navigate into the `version` directory and run:

 ```bash
 npm install
 ```

-then run
+then

 ```bash
 npm run dev